 Housing exclusion

 Eligible taxpayers may also claim a foreign housing exclusion or deduction where limits apply.
 The housing exclusion covers reasonable housing expenses (subject to a location-specific cap, often $30,000–$50,000+ in high-cost cities) that exceed a base amount (generally 16% of the maximum FEIE limit).
 The exclusion is claimed on the same Form 2555 as the FEIE and reduces the amount of income subject to U.S. tax.
 Self-employed individuals may claim a housing deduction instead of an exclusion.
+A critical caveat is that the FEIE and foreign housing deduction only reduce income tax, not self-employment tax.
+Self-employed expats must still pay self-employment tax unless exempted by a Totalization Agreement.

 Common qualifying costs include rent, utilities, and certain insurance, but not mortgage principal, purchased furniture, or domestic help.
 Keep detailed records; the IRS scrutinizes housing claims, especially in expensive postings.